hplgit/preprocess/README.md

 ## Getting Started

-Once you have it install, run `preprocess --help` for full usage
+Once you have the package installed, run `preprocess --help` for full usage
 information:
 ```
     $ preprocess --help